Lawyer in Sean Dunne case calls couple ‘serial misleaders’

 Gayle Killilea and husband accused of trying to shield wealth from creditors

-Ms Killilea, Mr Dunne and Mr Dunne’s son form his first marriage, John Dunne, also a defendant, attended the final arguments in the three-week-plus trial at US District Court in New Haven, Connecticut.
+Ms Killilea, Mr Dunne and Mr Dunne’s son from his first marriage, John Dunne, also a defendant, attended the final arguments in the three-week-plus trial at US District Court in New Haven, Connecticut.

 The trustee in Mr Dunne’s American bankruptcy is seeking to claw tens of millions of dollars in assets back to pay creditors including the National Asset Management Agency and Ulster Bank.